Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Related work

 Different strategies have been proposed to speed up image space interpolation methods.
 For example, Gehrig and Franke~\cite{4409212} perform refinement only for small disparities.
 This makes sense for applications such as stereo vision where small errors in pixel coordinates lead to large errors in depth estimation only for small disparities.
 Mizukami \etal~\cite{6460147}, on the other hand, use a coarse-to-fine approach where the finer disparity is computed only around each disparity.

 A point that has been overlooked by those methods is that, for most of the simple image interpolation methods used in practice, closed-form formulae for the refined disparity estimators can be derived.
 So far, this has only been considered in the case of one dimensional disparity for the Normalized Cross Correlation (NCC) cost function~\cite{1541350,Delon2007}.
-For the Sum of Square Differences (SSD) cost function, the formula is trivial and can be generalized to higher dimensions using a process known as predictive interpolation \cite{8960959} (see Section~\ref{sec:formulae_higher_dims:feature_interp}).
-To the best of our knowledge, no prior work treated the case of the Sum of Absolute Differences (SAD) cost function.
-In this work, we propose and compare formulations for all three usual cost functions and generalize them to higher dimensions patch-based matching.
+For the Sum of Square Differences (SSD) cost function, the formula is trivial and can be generalized to higher dimensions using a process known as predictive interpolation \cite{8960959, LMedSqFlow}; see Section~\ref{sec:formulae_higher_dims:feature_interp}.
+To the best of our knowledge, no prior work solved the case of the Sum of Absolute Differences (SAD) cost function.

+In this work, we propose and compare formulations for all three common cost functions and generalize them to higher dimension patch-based matching.